kim3470/kim3470/README.md

   </p>
 </h4>

-- 🔭 Currently working on a mobile app version of our app Titan with [Young Yu](https://github.com/youngbryanyu)
+- 🔭 Currently building a little portfolio website
-- 🌱 Learning Dart and Flutter right now
+- 🌱 Learning GoLang right now!
 - 🏃‍♂️ Aside from programming, I'm into running and lifting!

 Here's where you can reach me: <br>